green-loan-portal/green-loan-portal.github.io/index.md

 <img src="images/logout.png">

 When the applicant is done with the application, they will get the following notification and will be returned to the home page.

+<a name="feedback"></a>
+## Community Feedback

+"The website has a easy but detailed interface.
+It’s useful that all the information is easy to see and has images, which also helps.
+Overall, it has a nice layout and gives the information in concise way"

+"Seems pretty self explanatory.
+Looks really easy to use.
+Really clean cut forms.
+Signing feature is really fun.
+Simple, easy, well designed.
+I like the picture diagram because I learn better with pictures"

+"Good logo.
+Fun scrolling.
+Good presentation of information.
+Nice spacing on the forms"

+"Nice footer.
+There should be a start application button instead of view or edit".
+The red asterisks don't show if we click next (referring to the required fields.
+They allow the person to skip to the next page without filling out the information fully.
+I think we should sell this as a "feature" where users can fill out parts of the form at a time.)"

+"Form 2 account field allows letters.
+Signature gets cleared if we save the forms.
+You can chose all the check boxes on the authorization form.
+Authorization form needs to be signed again after we save and finish.
+There is no "finish" button.
+The page doesn't redirect after I finish."

+"nice footer"

 <a name="installation"></a>
 ## Developer Guide